felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 - I cannot mine Ethereum with 2GB card.
   Yes, you cannot mine Ethereum or Ethereum Classic with 2GB cards anymore.

+- On dual mining, if one of my miners has 6 cards, with 2 dual mining and 4 single mining, is devfee 1% or 2%?
+  As soon as you enable dual mining, devfee is 2% for all cards.
+But you can start two miner instances and split cards between them to get 1% on first instance and 2% on second.